cgwalters/composefs-oci-experimental/README.md

 on the same filesystem, we can efficiently and safely share backing objects!

+### Concurrency

+Concurrent reads are trivially supportable; everything is just a readonly file.

+Writes come in three forms:

+- Addition
+- Unreferencing
+- Garbage collection

+Concurrent additions (e.g. two processes/threads
+pulling two images that may share blobs, or even the same image) are "easy"; most files are designed to be an "object" which have natural idempotent semantics.
+For example when we go to add an object, that's a linkat() operation, and if we get EEXIST that's OK - something else succeeded at adding the object and we discard our copy.

+An "unreference" operation is basically deleting a tag.
+This can race with addition, but it is unspecified which operation wins.

+Garbage collection is removing objects which are no longer referenced.
+Having GC run concurrently with addition is the challenge.

+The simplest solution is:

+- A read-write lock
+- Read operations claim read lock
+- GC operates in "mark and sweep" model; mark phase holds a read lock; scan all roots and note live objects.
+When this finishes, grab write lock.
+Find any *new* roots added between those two phases, and scan them.
+Prune all unreferenced objects.

 ### Injecting "flattened" composefs digests

 Another verb that should be supported here is: